Loenberg123/hosts-inflx/README.md

 Script to get hosts sending data to an InfluxDB database

 ## About
-Necessity to know what hosts were sending data to a InfluxDB database.
+Necessity to know what hosts were sending data to an InfluxDB database.